B-P's footprint: History

-The 1928 Scouting World Conference was officially opened on 4 May in Parád.
+The 1928 Scouting World Conference was officially opened on 4 May in Parád, Hungary.
 The next day, the delegates went on an excursion to Lake Balaton and other places returning to Budapest in the afternoon.
 That evening, Baden-Powell, his wife Olave and Lord Hampton arrived.

 On 6 May, there was a rally at the playing field of Ferencvárosi TC attended by 9,647 out of the 25,000 Scouts then in Hungary and up to 20,000 of the public.
-On 7 May B-P came to the Hárshegy Training Park.
-B-P wrote, about the rally at Hárshegy:
+On 7 May B.-P. came to the Hárshegy Training Park.
+B.-P. wrote, about the rally at Hárshegy:

 This took place in pouring rain...
 An unusual incident marked the occasion of my visit when they invited me to make my footprint in the soil.
 A cast of this was taken and imprinted permanently on the spot in concrete.

 From this cast two bronze copies were made, one was for the Hárshegy Training Park and the other was a gift to Baden-Powell, which he passed to the British Scout Headquarters.

+In November 1928, after a request for the World Chief Scout to provide another copy of his footprint was made by the Queensland Scouters in Australia, B.-P. replied:

+Talking of tracking, when I was in Hungary the novel idea occurred to the scout authorities there of taking an impress of my foot in concrete, as proving that I had been there.
+In consequence of this, I have been invited by an Australian scout training centre to send them my footprint; but for one thing, my foot is not specially a thing of beauty to set up as an ornament, nor did I quite like to send it to a spot which my foot has not, as yet, trodden.
+Otherwise, I should have been proud to have my visit recorded as indubitably as a criminal's thumb-print shows him to have been the guest of his Majesty—in gaol.
+So when next I go to Australia I shall take with me the most characterful pair of shoes that I can find.

+On his Australian and New Zealand visit, on Thursday, 26 March 1931, B.-P. dutifully made an imprint of his right shoe into concrete.

-During the 4th World Scout Jamboree in Gödöllő, Hungary the British Contingent get a copy from the Hungarian Honorary Chief Scout, count Pál Teleki.
+In 1933, during the 4th World Scout Jamboree in Gödöllő, Hungary the British Contingent get a copy from the Hungarian Honorary Chief Scout, count Pál Teleki.
 One of them passed to the B-P House, London, and the other passed to the Gilwell Park.
 When the communists took over and banned Scouting in 1948, the training ground was confiscated and houses were built on the land; neither the original concrete footprint, nor the "Hungarian original bronze" has been seen since.

 The text is the next on the bronze statue: at right side: 'The Footprint in the Sands of Time', at the left side: 'To Gilwell Park the home of Scoutcraft from Hárshegy Training Park /Hungary/ in memory of the visit of the Chief Scout'.